kkolli/serverside-MEAN/README.md

-# serverside-MEAN - Krishna Kolli
+# Serverside-MEAN - Krishna Kolli

 This is a simple file that introduces the server-side MEAN stack.
 It uses Mongoose to simplify the interaction with Mongo-DB.